michaelfaerber/website-classification/README.md

 Unfortunately they are not generic, so you will have to adapt them to your data.
 In our experiments we used the random sample as test-data, but here we will just make validationdata = testdata.
 You can change this if required and make other splits.
 As the qualityset will be hard to reproduce we took it from the script.
+!!
+We included the originals in the functions-folder, but recomend using th ones in the scripts-folder. !!!
+Can be cahnged in the config_SL.R

 These ar in the scripts: